smuos/lectures/11-Concurrency-Locks/README.md

 1. Does the lock provide mutual exclusion?
 2. Does any lock starve while waiting for the lock?
-3. Does the lock add so much overhead it afects performance?
+3. Does the lock add so much overhead it affects performance?

 Controlling Interrupts